 Not just an opportunity to claim British sovereignty over Antarctic lands (with the understanding they would later be handed to Australia) the expedition also undertook an extensive programme of scientific work and observations.
 In fact the scientific results were so voluminous that reports were still being published three decades later.

 Following the expeditions Douglas resumed his duties with the RAAF working as an instructor and lecturer.
-In 1934 he married Ella Sevior and was awarded the Polar Medal in bronze with the clasp 'Antarctic 1929-31'.
+He was awarded the Polar Medal and Bar in 1934 for his part in the BANZARE expedition.

-Douglas' final journey to Antarctica was in 1935-1936 as part of the search team for the explorers and aviators Lincoln Ellsworth and Herbert Hollick-Kenyon.
+Douglas' final journey to Antarctica was in 1935-1936 as part of the search team for the American explorer Lincoln Ellsworth and his piolet Herbert Hollick-Kenyon.
 Promoted to Flight Lieutenant he was appointed Officer-in-charge of the RAAF contingent on the rescue ship Discovery II.
-From the RAAF Moth airplane Douglas sighted Hollick-Kenyon on 15 January 1936 at the United States' base, Little America.
+Recommendations for Douglas to be appointed came from Sir Douglas Mawson and Captain John King Davis who was the legendary Master of the Antarctic ship Aurora and he had been Captain of the Discovery on BANZARE voyage one.
+Captain Davis was in charge of the Australian input of this search for Ellsworth and his companion.
+From the RAAF Moth airplane Douglas sighted Hollick-Kenyon on 15 January 1936 at Little America.
 Following Douglas' successful sighting a rescue team was dispatched from the Discovery II to collect the two men.

-From 1935-1940 he worked as an Officer-in-charge and Test Pilot at Point Cooke, Victoria and Laverton, Victoria, before being promoted to Commanding Officer in 1940.
-In 1946 Douglas was appointed Station Commander in Amberley, Queensland, where he had been stationed since 1942.
+On 6 January 1934 he married Ella Sevior at Christ Church, South Yarra, with Anglican rites.
+From 1934 to 1938 Douglas was a Lecturer on Aero Engines (Practical) to Flying Cadet Courses.
+During this time, 1935-1940, he was also Officer in Charge and a Test Pilot at both Point Cooke and Laverton.
+In 1940 he was promoted to Commanding Officer of No 1 Aircraft Depot, RAAF, Laverton.
+In 1946 Douglas was appointed Station Commander in Amberley, Queensland, where he had been stationed as Commanding Officer of No 3 Aircraft Depot since 1942.
 He retired from the RAAF on 1 July 1948 with the rank of Group Captain.

 Wilson, David,1996, 'Douglas, Gilbert Eric (1902-1970), air force officer', in John Ritchie (ed.), Australian Dictionary of Biography, vol. 14, Melbourne University Press, Melbourne, pp. 23-24.